-Since October 2010 I'm a researcher for Microsoft's search engine Bing where I'm interested in all kinds of user measurement problems.
+Since October 2010 I'm working for Microsoft's search engine Bing where I'm currently a Principal Scientist Manager.
+I'm interested in all kinds of user measurement problems.
 How can one infer what a user is really looking for given just a query and some interaction data?

 From September 2006 until September 2010 I was researching at DFKI and the University of Kaiserslautern in Germany.
 In June 2010 I sucessfully defended my PhD thesis advised by Andreas Dengel where I focused on the intersection of eye tracking and personalized information retrieval.
 The aim was to use attention data of the user to improve the quality of the retrieval process, especially concerning desktop and web search.
 Attention data was obtained by user observation techniques such as state-of-the-art eye tracking.